 In addition, there are new and evolving environmental and manufacturing regulations in China.
 The application thereof may impact our API manufacturing location or strategy.
+In order to prevent or mitigate any delay in commercialization, we are establishing a 5,500 square meter commercial manufacturing facility in Cangzhou, Hebei, with the intention of being operational shortly after NDA approval.
+Any delays related to these regulations or our new manufacturing facility could adversely affect the cost timing of our commercialization in China.

-We may be required to move our API manufacturing to another facility that we must build outside of Beijing, which could adversely affect the cost or, potentially, the timeline of our commercial manufacturing plan and timing of our commercialization in China.
-However, in May 2016, China announced implementation of a three-year pilot program for the Marketing Authorization Holder System ("MAH") in certain piloted regions.
+In May 2016, China announced implementation of a three-year pilot program for the Marketing Authorization Holder System ("MAH") in certain piloted regions.
 We are considering applying to participate in this program, and if accepted, we may be able to outsource drug product or API manufacturing to third parties while retaining the manufacturing license.
+However, we cannot know if we will be accepted into the MAH program, or how long such program will be available.